practical things to do to help your community

 Jesus’ entire purpose in life was service.
 He came to earth, from his place on high with God, to give to us.
 Humans who have no possible way of paying him back.
 He left everything to live among us and show us the best way to live and to claim the victory over death and sin that had been present on earth since the fall of humanity.

-Bible verses about helping others
+Bible verses about Serving others

 Serving others brings Glory to Jesus